rhoenscheid/HPGeSimulation/Co-60/README.txt

 ####COMPARE TO A REAL MEASUREMENT OF SOURCE NO. 43####

-It is possible to prepare the simulation outputs in ways to allow for a direct spectrum comparison with a measured spectrum in Interspec.
+It is possible to prepare the simulation outputs in ways that allow for a direct spectrum comparison with a measured spectrum in Interspec.

   1. Complete the simulation using one of the methods laid out above.
   2. Go into the summary/ folder inside the simulation folder.